 Laws

-People have a tendency to attribute greater accuracy to the opinion of an authority figure and be more influenced by that opinion.
+People tend to attribute greater accuracy to the opinions of authority figures and are more easily influenced by them.

 Adding manpower to a late software project makes it later.

-People tend to select facts which confirm their point of view and ignore facts which don't support their point of view.
+People tend to select facts that confirm their point of view and ignore those that contradict it.

 Organisations which design systems are constrained to produce designs which are copies of the communication structures of these organisations.